alan-turing-institute/data-safe-haven/docs/source/deployment/deploy_shm.md

   </details>

 - Click `Create`
-- Wait for Entra ID to be created
+- Wait for Microsoft Entra ID to be created

 (roles_deployer_me-id_tenant_id)=

-### Get the Entra ID Tenant ID
+### Get the Entra Tenant ID

 ![Microsoft Entra ID: one minute](https://img.shields.io/badge/Microsoft_Entra_ID-One_minute-blue?logo=microsoft-academic)

 - From the Azure portal, navigate to the ME-ID you have created.
   You can do this by:
     - Clicking the link displayed at the end of the initial ME-ID deployment.
-    - Clicking on your username and profile icon at the top left of the Azure portal, clicking `Switch directory` and selecting the AAD you have just created from the `All Directories` section of the `Directory + Subscription` panel that then displays.
+    - Clicking on your username and profile icon at the top left of the Azure portal, clicking `Switch directory` and selecting the ME-ID you have just created from the `All Directories` section of the `Directory + Subscription` panel that then displays.
 - If required, click the "hamburger" menu in the top left corner (three horizontal lines) and select `Microsoft Entra ID`
 - Click `Overview` in the left panel and copy the `Tenant ID` displayed under the Entra ID name and initial `something.onmicrosoft.com` domain.
   <details><summary><b>Screenshots</b></summary>